-Holmes was Heritage’s vice president for foreign and defense policy studies and director of the Davis Institute for International Studies from 1991 through 2012 except for his service, during most of the first term of President George W. Bush, as assistant secretary of state for international organization affairs.
+Holmes was Heritage’s vice president for foreign and defense policy studies and director of the Davis Institute for International Studies from 1991 through 2012.
+The exception: his service, during most of the first term of President George W. Bush from 2001 to 2004, as assistant secretary of state for international organization affairs.

-Holmes previously directed Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Douglas and Sarah Allison Center for Foreign Policy Studies, the Asian Studies Center, the Center for International Trade and Economics and the Margaret Thatcher Center for Freedom.
-Davis also includes the Washington Roundtable for the Asia-Pacific Press (WRAPP).
+Holmes directed Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Douglas and Sarah Allison Center for Foreign Policy Studies, the Asian Studies Center, the Center for International Trade and Economics, and the Margaret Thatcher Center for Freedom.

 Holmes left Heritage in late 2001 to serve as an assistant secretary of state.
 After rejoining the think tank in 2005, he authored the book “Liberty's Best Hope: American Leadership for the 21st Century.”
-His latest book, “Rebound – Getting America Back to Great” was published in November 2013.
-Rebound offers a timely roadmap for helping America bounce back from its perceived decline by reconnecting with the roots of its greatness—its culture; style of government; economic policies; and restoring America’s place in the world.
+His next book, “Rebound: Getting America Back to Great” (November 2013), offers a timely roadmap for the nation to bounce back from a perceived decline by reconnecting with the roots of its greatness—culture, style of government, economic policies, and place in the world.

 While at the State Department, Holmes was responsible for developing policy and coordinating U.S. engagement at the United Nations and 46 other international organizations.
-Important goals achieved at that time included the U.N. mandates enabling Iraq to make the transition to democracy; the Security Council's first binding nonproliferation resolution; the U.N.'s first mandate requiring the Office of Internal Oversight Services to release reports to member states; an international outcry over Libya's assuming chairmanship of the Commission on Human Rights, which culminated in that body's refashioning; and establishment of the U.N.
+Important goals achieved at that time include the U.N. mandates enabling Iraq to make the transition to democracy; the Security Council's first binding nonproliferation resolution; the U.N.'s first mandate requiring the Office of Internal Oversight Services to release reports to member states; and establishment of the U.N.
 Democracy Caucus and U.N.
 Democracy Fund.
+His tenure also saw an international outcry over Libya's assuming chairmanship of the U.N.
+Commission on Human Rights, which culminated in that body's refashioning.